AdityaInnovates/TwitterHashtagsFetcher/README.md

 ```

 Replace `<your_mongodb_connection_string>` and other placeholders with your actual values.
-Your can get your twitter credentials from cookies tab at x.com.
+You can get your twitter credentials from cookies tab at x.com.

 ## API Endpoints